TrackerGuru Developer Guide

 MSS

-1. User requests to sort the contact list.
+1. User requests to create a Tag Group.

 Use case ends.